 Buying a new machine should be fun – after all, you’re excited about all the beautiful things you see yourself making once you have it!
 But making a decision can be rather daunting.

-Function: You only need 3 stitches on your machine to do basic and even intermediate sewing – clothing repairs, alteration, making garments and interiors (not upholstery which requires an industrial sewing machine due to the thicknesses of fabrics):
+Function: You only need 3 stitches on your machine to do basic and even intermediate sewing – clothing repairs, alteration, making garments, interiors and some but not all upholstery (projects with thicker fabric will require an industrial sewing machine):

-- Straight stitch: Basic stich used to sew
+- Straight stitch: Basic stitch used for most construction

 - Button hole stitch: At some point you will need to make button holes (not as daunting as it might seem) so good to have.

-Bobbin position: Top-loading vs front loading: Generally speaking, if you can afford a machine with a top-loading bobbin slot, then get it.
-Front loading bobbins are more fiddly and there is more chance of getting thread jammed with a front loading machine.
-If you have one of these – it’ll work perfectly fine so don’t worry.
+Bobbin position: Top-loading (drop-in) vs front loading: Generally speaking, a top-loading bobbin slot, is easier to work with.
+Front loading bobbins are more fiddly and there is a bit more likely to get thread jammed.
+Don’t be concerned if your is front loading – it’ll work perfectly fine!

 Where to shop: In store or online is fine.
 I suggest you buy your machine from a sewing machine specialist (as opposed to online 2nd hand websites or a department store or your cousin Vinny) who has after sales support, technical advice and helpline, parts and sometimes offer a free session to get-to-know-your-machine once purchased.
 You may never need these services but if you do you’ll probably get them free in many instances.

-Machine supplier prices are not more expensive so it’s a bargain to have this peace of mind and support at hand and you might even speak to the technician directly in some cases whereas a department store is more likely to send their product away for repair etc.
+Machine supplier prices are not more expensive so it’s a bargain to have this peace of mind and support at hand.
+You’ll probably get your machine back sooner and have direct contact with the supplier who usually have a technical / repair workshop.
+A department store is likely to send their product away for investigation / repair to the supplier.